Follow these guidelines:

 - Have as its primary mission the presentation of visual or performing arts programs to the public, or education in the areas of visual or performing arts.

 - Have its headquarters in Broward County, Miami-Dade County, or Palm Beach County.
 At least one active, voting Board Member from the organization must reside in Broward County or work full-time in Broward County.

 - Be an active, not-for-profit, Florida corporation (or a division or unit of such) in good standing.

 - Have been tax-exempt under the IRS Code for at least 36 months if annual budget is over $250,000.
 Or, have been tax-exempt under the IRS Code for at least 12 months if annual budget is under $250,000.

-- Be currently registered with the Florida Department of Agriculture and Consumer Affairs to solicit contributions unless the exempt organization falls under the categories listed in S. 496.403 of the Florida Statutes (e.g., educational institution).
+- Be currently registered with the Florida Department of Agriculture and Consumer Services to solicit contributions unless the exempt organization falls under the categories listed in S. 496.403 of the Florida Statutes (e.g., educational institution).

 - Request funding for an arts program which will take place in Broward County during the calendar year of the application.

 - Not illegally limit participation in the proposed project/program, or any other of its programs or activities, on the basis of race, color, religion, gender, national origin, age, veteran status, disability, marital status, or sexual orientation.